task-force-ia/taskforce-ia-doc-en/doc/capitolo_3_sfida_1.rst

    the new derived information?
 Is it ethical to use this data to feed predictive systems?

 To address these challenges, it may be helpful to follow some general principles.
-Among these we can mention the need for an *anthropocentric*\  [8]_ approach, according to which Artificial Intelligence must always be put at the service of people and not vice versa [9]_.
-Moreover, there are principles of procedural (non-arbitrary procedures), formal (equal treatment for equal individuals or groups) and substantial (effective removal of economic and social obstacles) equity, as well as the satisfaction of certain basic universal needs, including respect for the freedom and rights of individuals and the community [10]_.
+Among these we can mention the need for an anthropocentric [11]_ approach, according to which Artificial Intelligence must always be put at the service of people and not vice versa [12]_.
+Moreover, there are principles of procedural (non-arbitrary procedures), formal (equal treatment for equal individuals or groups) and substantial (effective removal of economic and social obstacles) equity, as well as the satisfaction of certain basic universal needs, including respect for the freedom and rights of individuals and the community [13]_.
+These and many other aspects related to the need to place AI at the service of people in every context are analysed in subsequent challenges.

 .. rubric:: Footnotes

 ..
 [1]
-   *See* Umberto Eco, *Apocalittici e integrati (doom-mongers and enthusiasts)*, ed.
-Bompiani, 1964, Bolter, J.D, Grusin, R. 1999, Remediation.
-Understanding News Media, MIT Press Cambridge, Ma.
-(It. trans.
-Remediation, Guerini e Associati, Milan 2002).
+   Ref.
+Umberto Eco, Apocalittici e integrati, Bompiani, 1964.

 ..
 [2]
-   The utopias of the “Californian ideology” (Richard Barbrook, *Imaginary Futures: From Thinking Machines to the Global Village,* 2007) are currently contrasted by the radical criticism of technological “solutionism” (Eugenij Morozov, *To Save Everything, Click Here.
-The Folly of Technological Solutionism,* 2013).
+  The utopias of the “Californian ideology” (Richard Barbrook, Imaginary Futures: From Thinking Machines to the Global Village, 2007) are currently contrasted by the radical criticism of technological “solutionism” (Eugenij Morozov, To Save Everything, Click Here.
+The Folly of Technological Solutionism, 2013).
+The challenges of AI at the service of citizens

 ..
 [3]
    Data that is enriched with comments and metadata.
 For example, a caption can act as a description of an image.

 ..
 [4]
    Bruno Lepri, Nuria Oliver, Emmanuel Letouz, Alex Pentland, Patrick